 The island of Trinidad abounds with fascinating sites that should be on your list of “Things To See.”
 Between the unique architecture and the historical significance of the top landmarks, each spot proves to offer something of interest

-If you like to become more aware of unfamiliar places and cultures, you should consider visiting a museum during your time on Trinidad.
-To learn detailed information regarding each museum, just click on the name.
+Assuming you like to expand your knowledge of other places and cultures, you should consider visiting a museum during your time on Trinidad.
+Just click on each place's name to see detailed information.

-The following table lists some key facts regarding museums you might enjoy on Trinidad.
+The table below lists a few details concerning some museums you might enjoy on the island.

 |Angostura Museum and Barcant Butterfly Collection||(868) 623-1841 ext.
 255||2.4 mi.
 East of Central downtown Port of Spain||Trinidad|